misusage/tidbyt-wifi-qr-code/README.md

 1. Shorten your SSID.
 2. Change your WiFi password.

-These characters in the WiFi password are not compatible yet: `\ ; , " and :`
+These characters in the WiFi password are not compatible: `\ ; , " and :`

 Enterprise networks are not compatible.
 This is because:
 1. There is no widely accepted standard in Android/iOS for the field names used to encode an enterprise network.